monoluk/chatroom_server_client/README.md

 # admin Run
 python2 admin.py
-#then enter "admin" and "password"
+#then enter "Admin" and "password"
 #need to quit admin.py program for the change to take effect.
 But Server doesn't have to stop.

 # run pickleData.py